Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_4.md

 ![image109](https://user-images.githubusercontent.com/71083461/216651482-da1e5034-cd80-479c-bcbf-5fdd2013dedc.gif)

-Then I downloaded and ran the following the instructor provided script (https://raw.githubusercontent.com/gmcyber/RangeControl/main/src/scripts/base-vms/ubuntu-server.sh):
+Then I downloaded and ran the following the [instructor provided script:](https://raw.githubusercontent.com/gmcyber/RangeControl/main/src/scripts/base-vms/ubuntu-server.sh)

 ```bash
 wget https://raw.githubusercontent.com/gmcyber/RangeControl/main/src/scripts/base-vms/ubuntu-server.sh && sudo bash ubuntu-server.sh
 ```

-NOTE: Did once try to run the bash command as a non-root user, which resulted in a bunch of issues with permissions.
+**NOTE:** Did once try to run the bash command as a non-root user, which resulted in a bunch of issues with permissions.
 Just stopped the command and added sudo to the command!
 Also, a screen pop-up came asking for restarting services, I just pressed enter and it worked fine.

-Then I ran the following **AS ROOT** (originall ran after completetion of the assignment, see troubleshooting #2):
+Then I ran the following **AS ROOT** (originally ran after completion of the assignment, see troubleshooting #2):

 ```bash
 echo -n > /etc/machine-id